United for Change: Deliberative Coalition Formation to Change the Status Quo: Conclusions and Future Work

-Further afield, it would be interesting to consider a stochastic variant of our model, in which each transition from a state is assigned a certain probability.
-A Markovian analysis of such systems might shed further light on additional properties of deliberation.
-Also, in our current model agents are not strategic: they truthfully reveal whether they support a given proposal.
-Yet, revealed support for proposals may well be object of manipulation.
-Such a game-theoretic extension is a natural direction for future research.
-Another ambitious direction for future work is to design a practical tool for deliberation and self-government of an online community, building on top of our model and analysis.
-Such a tool could take the form of an AI bot over existing on-line deliberation platforms (e.g., \citet{pietro16system,liquid_feedback}).
-The bot would suggest proposals to agents in order to support compromise, hopefully leading to successful deliberations.
+Yet another ambitious direction for future work is to design a practical tool for deliberation and self-governance of an online community that incorporates the insights from our analysis.
+Such a tool could take the form of an AI bot over existing on-line deliberation platforms such as the LiquidFeedback and Polis platforms mentioned earlier in the paper.
+The bot would suggest proposals to agents in order to engender compromise, hopefully fostering successful deliberations.